Healthcare in South Korea: Low reimbursement rates

 Every year, the government engages in negotiations with medical professional organizations to determine the extent of the increase in medical treatment fees.
 Healthcare practitioners argue that South Korea's medical fees are insufficient when compared to other OECD countries, and the fees reimbursed by the government do not cover the cost of services.
 This debate concerning medical fees and reimbursement has persisted for several years.
 Virtually, medical fees have been controlled strictly by the government and remain at a fraction of the prices in the United States, and cheaper than those in China and Singapore.

 South Korea has an insurance system with low reimbursement rates which encourages high turnover by hospitals and does little to dissuade patients from seeking second opinions.
 Health finance system in South Korea is characterized as "low premiums, low medical consultation fees, low pay".
 The medical policy not to give adequate payment and working condition to medical workers caused shortage of medical workers in some specialties, such as pediatrics, because these specialties involve underpaid treatments which is due to involvement with National Health Insurance.
-National Health Insurance, setting low medical fees and taking advantage of medical workers, made medical workers in these specialties overworked but underpaid.
+National Health Insurance, setting low medical fees and relying on medical workers' workforce, made medical workers in these specialties overworked but underpaid.